 For example, they should follow any curfews that you enforce as well as any limits set in place for how many people they can have in their car at a time.
 In many states, teens are only allowed to have up to a certain amount of other teens in the car with them.

-One of the most effective ways to make sure your teen stays safe while driving is to practice as much as possible.
+According to the experts at George T. Bochanis Law Offices, one of the most effective ways to make sure your teen stays safe while driving is to practice as much as possible.
 Conduct regular training sessions on a schedule.
 Even though you may easily get distracted chatting or making small talk, it’s important to stay as focused as possible.
 Treat it like a class, and you’ll both get the most out of it!